aaronwilhelm1/Minerva/readme.txt

 Minerva is a language learning tool to simplify reading texts in foreign languages and improve vocabulary aquisition.

-Dependencies: Requests (HTTP for Humans)
+Dependencies: Requests (HTTP for Humans), Unidecode